 8 … My servant Job will pray for you, and I will accept his prayer and not deal with you according to your folly.
 You have not spoken the truth about me, as my servant Job has.’
 10 After Job had prayed for his friends, the Lord restored his fortunes and gave him twice as much as he had before.

 God has had a good plan for you from the moment you were conceived.
 He also had a good plan for Job.
 Right from the start he had planned Job’s restoration and blessing.

 Job is remembered throughout history for his faithfulness.
 The apostle James says, ‘You have heard of Job’s perseverance and have seen what the Lord finally brought about’ (James 5:11).

 Once again God fires questions at Job making him realise that there are simply some things ‘too wonderful for [Job] to know’ (Job 42:3b).
-Job holds on to the faithfulness of God, ‘I know that you can do all things; no plan of yours can be thwarted’ (v.2).
+Job holds on to God's faithfulness, ‘I know that you can do all things; no plan of yours can be thwarted’ (v.2).
 This is a wonderful promise to hold on to when things in your life are not going according to your plans.
 God has a good plan for you and it will not be thwarted.